kkg2001/kkg2001/README.md

 </h2>

 ---
+I am Krishnakant, a curious software enginner!!!
-I love brainstorming and possess strong hold on CS fundamentals like Algorithms, Discrete Mathematics, Theory of Computation, Machine Learning.
+I love brainstorming and possess strong hold on Discrete Mathematics.
 My passion for problem solving extends to the realm of mathematics.
 I have been accorded with a gold honor in International Youth Math Challenge in 2021.
 I have also worked as a math problem setter for Unified Council and was amongst the top 100 national achievers in National Level Science Talent Search Examination, 2018

 ---